utomogirraz/graph-app-kit/README.md

 print(preInstalledResult)
 ```

-## Setting Connection with TGCloud and Graphistry
+## Setting Connection to TGCloud and Graphistry

 Connection with TGCloud can be established by entering the TGCloud host info on `/src/python/envs/tigergraph.env` while connection with Graphistry can be established by entering Graphistry account information on `/src/python/envs/graphistry.env`.